 Our Compensation Committee conducts an annual review and approval of our compensation strategy, including a review and determination of our compensation peer group used for comparative purposes and a review of our compensation-related risk profile to ensure that our compensation program does not encourage excessive or inappropriate risk taking and that the level of risk that it does encourage is not reasonably likely to have a material adverse effect on us.
 Our compensation program consists of both fixed and variable compensation.
 The fixed (base salary) portion is designed to provide a steady income regardless of our stock price performance so that our executives do not focus exclusively on stock price performance to the detriment of other important business metrics.
 The variable (cash bonus and equity) portions of compensation are designed to reward both short-term and long-term corporate performance.
 We believe that the variable elements of compensation are a sufficient percentage of overall compensation to motivate our executives to produce positive short-term and long-term corporate results, while the fixed element is also sufficiently high such that our executives are not encouraged to take unnecessary or excessive risks in doing so.
-Because our executive officers receive a significant portion of their compensation.
+Because our executive officers receive a significant portion of their compensation in the form of equity, with multiple year vesting, this discourages them from making short-term decisions that may result in long-term harm to the organization.
 Further, the performance goals used to determine the amount of an executive officer's cash bonus are measures that our Compensation Committee believes contribute to long-term stockholder value creation and promote the continued viability of the Company and are often focused on key events related to the overall success of our product development.
 Finally, compensation decisions include subjective considerations, which help to constrain the influence of formulas or objective factors on excessive risk taking.